What are the responsibilities and job description for the JUVENILE PROBATION OFFICER III position at Glynn County Government?

 - Makes detention and transportation arrangements on youth being detained.

-- A Probation Officer III must be directly responsible for a critical non-supervisory or case management function that is necessary for optimal Court operations (Assist Court Programs and Services Manager with the oversight of current and future programming).
+- Must be directly responsible for a critical non-supervisory or case management function that is necessary for optimal Court operations (Assist Court Programs and Services Manager with the oversight of current and future programming).

 - Must be knowledgeable in all phases of Court procedures and protocols of Court operations.